-1) Conduct comprehensive or episodic health assessments and develop care plans for patients with planned anesthesia and surgery within clinical nursing practice and medical care protocols.
+2) Conduct comprehensive or episodic health assessments and develop patient care plans within clinical nursing practice and medical care protocols.

-2) Take patient histories, conduct physical examinations, and record the date in the patient's record; screen patients to determine the need for specialized testing, making referrals to other disciplines as indicated, write progress notes; prepare patient workups and summaries noting pertinent positive and negative findings; provide tailored perioperative medication and fasting instructions; obtain psychosocial history relevant to patient care, and assume responsibility for developing therapeutic relationships with patients.
+3) Take patient histories, conduct physical examinations, and record the date in the patient's record; screen patients to determine the need for hospital admission, making referrals to other disciplines as indicated, write progress notes; prepare patient workups and summaries noting pertinent positive and negative findings; obtain psychosocial history relevant to patient care, and assume responsibility for developing therapeutic relationships with patients.

 1) Demonstrated clinical competency, effective leadership and teaching skills.

-7) Willingness to be privileged and credentialed through UCMC Nurse Recruitment Office prior to start date.
+6) Willingness to be privileged and credentialed prior to start date.

-8) Strong interpersonal skills and the ability to work independently and strong organizational skills.
+7) Strong interpersonal skills and the ability to work independently.

-9) Demonstrated written and verbal communication skills and strong analytical skill.
+8) Strong organizational skills and demonstrated written and verbal communication skills and strong analytical skills.

 The University of Chicago is an Affirmative Action/Equal Opportunity/Disabled/Veterans Employer and does not discriminate on the basis of race, color, religion, sex, sexual orientation, gender identity, national or ethnic origin, age, status as an individual with a disability, protected veteran status, genetic information, or other protected classes under the law.
 For additional information please see the University's Notice of Nondiscrimination.